Human-Centered Design (HCD): Why Does It Matter?

 What Is the Human-Centered Design Approach and how Should it Work?

-Human-centered design (HCD) is an interface design methodology that focuses on the users of the product, their needs, and pains.
-In HCD, people are the key factor in prototype validation at each design iteration.
+Human-centered design (HCD) is an interface design methodology that focuses on the users of the product, their needs, and their pains.
+In the HCD process, people are the key factor in prototype validation at each design iteration.

 Over the past few years, more and more products developed by start-ups and established companies have adopted the HCD methodology, having gradually shifted their focus from purely business needs.
 Below are the main reasons why more companies might benefit from human-centered design.
 Later in this article, we’ll discuss them in more detail.